obokhove/wetropolis20162020/feedback/README.md

 Comments made on the feedback board; a big thank you to all feedback providers for the feedback below [*reply by OB=Onno Bokhove*]:
 - Just awesome.
 Smart.
 Intuitive.
 Fun.
 - I love Wetropolis. [*OB: See photo of drawing above by someone who played for an hour with Wetropolis and took 5 videos.*]
 - I think this exhibit is great.
-Could you add a way to force a flood made with difffently weighted arbles/blocks in the marble path?!
-Would be funny to see -flood.
+Could you add a way to force a flood made with difffently weighted marbles/blocks in the marble path?!
+Would be funny to see -flood. [*OB: We are in the process of making a Galton board out of Lego, which would make different channel options easier to make/modify by the public.
+Different size/weight marbles would not make a difference since the pass-through is registered optically.*]
 - This exhibit is very cool but could (you) also simulate tsunamis?
 9 second moor/res for the win. [*OB reply: Our coastal wave-tank in Leeds can illustrate overtopping by coastal waves and inundation by tsunamis.*]
 - Brilliant visual & practical demo of flooding.
 Thank you.
 - Really nice model of flood control, I like how everything is presented and I learned some new things too.